scientificcomputing/phd-retreat-190324/docs/recording-computations.md

 ## Adding automation to GitHub

-It is handy to have yours tests being rerun every time you push to the repository.
+It is handy to have your tests being rerun every time you push to the repository.
 This can be done using GitHub actions which only requires you to first create a folder `.github/workflows` and then put a `.yml` inside it.

 - Do Exercise 3 in the `word-count` repository.